-On October 6, 2016, the Parent Company executed a Share Purchase Agreement for the acquisition of 100.00% shares of AOC, for an aggregate consideration of $\mathbb{P}1.40$ billion in cash and in Parent Company's shares.
+On October 6, 2016, the Parent Company executed a Share Purchase Agreement for the acquisition of 100.00% shares of AOC, for an aggregate consideration of ₱1.40 billion in cash and in Parent Company's shares.
 In 2017, there were amendments to the Share Purchase Agreement to finalize the purchase price and manner of payment from partly in cash and Xurpas shares to solely in cash.
-As of December 31, 2020 and 2019, the cost of investment in AOC amounted to $\mathbb{P}1,959.81$ million.
+As of December 31, 2020 and 2019, the cost of investment in AOC amounted to ₱1,959.81 million.
 AOC is a Singaporean start-up firm established in 2011 that specializes on mobile marketing solutions for advertisers, publishers, app developers, and other operators.
+The investment in AOC is fully impaired as of December 31, 2021 and 2020.